-New students who wish to register for eight or more credits, or who are planning to enroll in math and English courses, must complete our placement test.
+Testing.
 For regular admission purposes, acceptance into Everett Community College is not based upon the results of placement tests.
-Instead, these tests are required prior to registering for classes in order to assist students and their advisors in planning their educational programs, and satisfying course prerequisites.
-It is available at regularly scheduled times through the Testing Center, which are posted at www.everettcc.edu/testing, or call 425-388-9288.
+Instead, these tests are required prior to registering for classes in order to assist students and their advisors in planning their educational programs and satisfying course prerequisites.
+Placement test results are valid for a period of two years.
+Test re-takes are subject to limitations; students must seek approval from the Testing Center and pay a re-take fee.
+Testing is available at regularly scheduled times through the Testing Center, which are posted at EverettCC.edu/Testing, or call 425-388-9288.
 There is a \$30 fee for the test.
 The fee must be paid in advance at the Cashiers Office and the receipt must be presented before entering the testing room.
 The receipt is non-refundable and non-replaceable if lost.

+Waivers.
 Students may request a partial or full waiver of the placement test if they have completed more than 45 college-level credits, and/or intermediate algebra or college algebra, and/or English composition courses at another college, and/or ASSET, COMPASS and ACCUPLACER scores from another college.
-To be considered for such a waiver, the student must present college transcripts or score results to the Enrollment Services Office with a written request for a test waiver at least two weeks prior to registration.
-A placement test waiver request form is available at www.everettcc.edu/studentforms.
+To be considered for such a waiver, the student must present college transcripts or score results to the Enrollment Services Office with a written request for a test waiver at least four days prior to registration.
+See also information about the Placement Reciprocity State policy below.
+A placement test waiver request form is available at EverettCC.edu/StudentForms